-As more Americans are affected by poor diet choices, chronic stress, toxic overload and bacterial imbalance, it appears that the prevalence of leaky gut has reached epidemic proportions.
-The medical profession is just now agreeing this condition may even exist, which is especially shocking to me because “intestinal permeability” (another name for leaky gut) has been discussed in the medical literature for over 100 years!
+As more Americans are affected by poor diet choices, chronic stress, toxic overload and bacterial imbalance, it appears that the prevalence of leaky gut is potentially reaching epidemic proportions.
+The medical profession is just now agreeing this condition even exists, which is especially shocking considering that “intestinal permeability” (another name for leaky gut) has been discussed in the medical literature for over 100 years!

-In this article, I’ve outlined a brief description of common leaky gut syndrome seen in people struggling with this condition.
-Can you heal leaky gut syndrome?
-As you’ll learn about below, there are four steps I recommend taking in order to repair leaky gut, which includes removing trigger foods from your diet, taking beneficial supplements and rebalancing your microflora with probiotics.
+In this article, I outline a brief description of common leaky gut syndrome symptoms seen in people struggling with this condition.
+I also recommend a four-step process to help promote healing — including trigger foods to remove from your diet and beneficial supplements to add in.

 What Is Leaky Gut Syndrome?

 I (and many others in the medical field) refer to this particular phenomenon as leaky gut syndrome.
-In the medical literature, leaky gut is also referred to as “intestinal hyperpermeability.”
+In the medical literature, leaky gut is also referred to as “increased intestinal hyperpermeability.”

 The intestines are protected by a single layer of specialized epithelial cells that are linked together by tight junction (or TJ) proteins.
-Leaky gut symptoms are a consequence of intestinal tight-junction malfunction.
+As one 2020 review explains, leaky gut symptoms are a consequence of intestinal TJ malfunction.

-These tight junctions are the gateway between your intestines and your bloodstream.
+These TJ proteins are the gateway between your intestines and your bloodstream.
 They control what is allowed to pass into the bloodstream from your digestive system.
 More than 40 different TJ proteins have now been recognized to play a role in gut health.
-Tight junctions have a very precise job — they have to maintain the delicate balance between allowing vital nutrients to enter your bloodstream, while remaining small enough to prevent xenobiotics (disease-causing compounds from your diet or lifestyle) from passing out of your digestive system into the rest of your body.
-(1)

-Here’s how a report published in the journal Frontiers in Immunology describes the pathology of leaky gut: (2)
+Here’s how a report published in the journal Frontiers in Immunology describes the pathology of intestinal permeability:

-Well, according to a 2014 review of the facts and research about intestinal permeability (among other sources), the chronic condition of hyperpermeability is linked to numerous symptoms and health conditions.
+According to one review focusing on medically reviewed research about intestinal permeability (among other sources), the chronic condition of hyperpermeability may be linked to numerous symptoms and health conditions, including some autoimmune diseases.

 What are the symptoms of leaky gut?
-Some of the most prominent signs you may have leaky gut include: (3)
+Some of the most prominent signs you may have this condition include: